by Tony Karp

 "A new cine process combining

-vintage lenses and artificial intelligence
+vintage lenses and Artificial Intelligence

 to produce Artificial Impressionism (tm)."

-- - A Wizards Guild Sci/Tech Award Submission - <br> 'A new type of focus-pulling measurement tool <br>using thought waves for distance measurement.' - - art - photography - by Tony Karp - Discovery Technology - Cinematography - The Godfather - Designing the Future -
+- - A Wizards Guild Sci/Tech Award Submission - <br> 'The Cine-Simulator<br>A 3D modeling tool that can precisely simulate<br>complex scenes shot with progammable equipment.' - - art - photography - by Tony Karp - Discovery Technology - Cinematography - The Godfather - Designing the Future -

 - A Wizards Guild Sci/Tech Award Submission -

-- - A Wizards Guild Sci/Tech Award Submission -<br>'A new form of data compression for Camera Raw.<br>Using a high-compression algorithm, <br>harnessing Artificial Entropy (tm),<bR> the data is actually stored next week.' - - art - photography - by Tony Karp - Discovery Technology - Cinematography - The Godfather - Designing the Future -
+Here, an entire zoom is compressed into one frame.' - - art - photography - by Tony Karp - Discovery Technology - Cinematography - The Godfather - Designing the Future -

 - A Wizards Guild Sci/Tech Award Submission -